Drekkg/bug-alert-drf22/README.md

 ## Database

-The DB is is postgres and consists of three apps and models.
+The DB is is a postgres relational database and consists of three apps and models.

 **User**